julia-vscode/docs/docs/src/userguide/debugging.md

 ![Debugger](../assets/debugger/19.png)

 ## Debugging using external tools
 You can also use the packages _Debugger.jl_ and _Infiltrator.jl_ for debugging, see bellow.
-Both packages can be used in combination with a custom system image via [julia.additionalArgs](https://www.julia-vscode.org/docs/dev/userguide/debugging/#Use-a-custom-sys-image).
+Both packages can be used in combination with a custom system image.

 ### Debugger.jl
 [Debugger.jl](https://github.com/JuliaDebug/Debugger.jl) requires the debugged code to be interpreted.
 Of course, interpretting the code is a lot slower compared to the compiled mode, so we want to make sure we interpret only the code we are interested in.